jason3067812/Optimized_trt_pose/README.md

 ## Introduction
 We found that when the trt_pose model was dealing with videos of people who fell, some frames of the falling person at certain angles would be unrecognizable.
 This is because:
 1. Most of the original dataset are walking people and dancing dancers.
-2. Although original model has
+2. Although original model has affine transformation (data augmentation), the augmented angle is too small.

 ## Method
 Augmented training dataset in specific eight directions.

 ## Environment
 - Pytorch
 - Python
 - Please follow the README file of the referenced website below

 ## Usage

 ## Reference